 Wojcicki was the 16th person to join Google, shortly after Sergey Brin and Larry Page founded the company in her garage.
 As a leader at Google and now YouTube, she has been a great influence for some 40 UCLA Anderson graduates who have joined the company since 2006 and 40 more who have served as summer interns.
 At present, six MBA students are in line to join Google this summer.

-“The class of 2014 could not be more thrilled to have Susan speak at our commencement,” says Scott Cooper, president of the Anderson Student Association.
+“The class of 2014 could not be more thrilled to have Susan speak at our commencement,” says Scott Cooper, class of 2014 president of the Anderson Student Association.
 “She epitomizes what it truly means to be an Anderson student: hard working, risk-taking and, most importantly, an outstanding leader.
 We all aspire to be just as successful and admired.”

 “We are extremely lucky to have Susan back on campus.
 She’s a powerful leader in a powerful, forward-thinking organization,” says Doug Longo, president of the UCLA Anderson FEMBA Council.
 “I cannot think of a better way to cap off the Anderson experience than to be inspired by one of our very own.”